Ecology and Society: Scope

 Ecology and Society publishes theoretical, empirical, and synthesis research on interactions between social and ecological systems.
 Topics include adaptive governance, ecosystem services, transformation in the Anthropocene, and the co-production of knowledge for sustainability.

 Under its current editorial leadership, the journal aims to broaden participation across disciplines and regions, encourage collaboration between scientists and practitioners, and support early-career authors.
 It also promotes diverse article types, including research, insight, and synthesis papers.

-The journal describes it's scope as: "Content of the journal includes applied, theoretical, experimental, and experiential contributions.
+The journal describes its scope as: "Content of the journal includes applied, theoretical, experimental, and experiential contributions.
 Papers should cover topics relating to the ecological, political, and social dimensions of social-ecological systems.
 Specifically, the journal publishes articles that present research findings on the following issues: (a) the current status of the complex interactions between nature and society, (b) the biophysical, social, and political drivers of the (un)sustainable dynamics of social-ecological systems as well as those that foster (or prevent) their resilience, (c) the means by which we can develop and sustain desired future pathways".